 Peer Mentorship Program

-Surrey preteens took part in a Peer Mentorship Program to build leadership skills and create a project online to help the community.
+Surrey preteens build leadership skills and create a community project.

-The Peer Mentorship Program was designed to provide preteens (ages 10-12) with meaningful virtual programming, in a safe and nurturing environment, that is open to everyone.
+The Peer Mentorship Program is designed to provide preteens (ages 10-12) with meaningful programming, in a safe and nurturing environment, that is open to everyone.

-Groups played interactive games and age-appropriate activities alongside peers, youth mentors and staff.
-We worked together to create a project around an important community topic that we identified as a group, while developing teamwork and communication skills.
+Groups play interactive games and age-appropriate activities alongside peers, youth mentors and staff.
+We work together to create a project around an important community topic that we identified as a group, while developing teamwork and communication skills.